enormandeau/github_tutorial/README.md

 - Creating a new project
 - Downloading a repository from GitHub
 - Using the basic Git workflow
-- Creating a README.md using markdown
-- Compare differences among files and versions
+- Visualizing the project history
+- Traveling in Time

 ### [05 - Advanced notions](files/05_advanced_notions.md)

+- Using markdown in your README.md
+- Ignoring certain files from Git
+- Getting remote changes
 - Forking and pull requests
+- Creating and using branches
 - Working with branches
-- Reseting
-- Creating and pushing tags
-- Cherry picking
 - Creating aliases for common Git commands

 ### [06 - Conclusion](files/06_conclusion.md)

-- Using Git and GitHub to share and collaborate
+- Conclusion
+- Resources

 ## Licence